 Learn More: How Digestion Affects Your Sleep Quality

 There are excellent flat beds on the market designed to ease the strain on the body’s pressure points, but if you are still experiencing back and neck pain, a zero-gravity bed could be the relief you need.
 This is because your spine is in a neutral position with less pressure on it, which was the original intent behind the zero-gravity position.

 Get More Info: How Can Adjustable Beds Help with Back Pain

 A benefit of zero-gravity sleep is that it could curb swelling in the legs, feet, and ankles.
 As mentioned, your legs are raised while in the zero-gravity posture, and according to experts, lifting the legs is helpful for alleviating swelling4 in these areas because of the improved circulation.

 Frequently Asked Questions

-Is it healthy to sleep in a zero-g position?
+Is it okay to sleep in a zero-gravity position?

-The zero-gravity position could not only help you sleep better but also promote heart health, digestive health, and respiratory health.
+The zero-gravity position could not only help you sleep better and reduce pain, but it could also promote heart health, digestive health, and respiratory health.
 With these medical benefits, it’s a considerably healthy way to rest.
 That being said, you can also apply this position to things other than sleep, like reading or watching television.